7 Lesser-Known NYC Parades To Check Out This Year

 Explore the world in NYC, starting at The Travel Agency

 If you decide to check out any of these unique parades, make The Travel Agency your first stop.
-With a dispensary location on Fifth Avenue near the Nigerian Independence Day Parade and Sikh Day Parade, we’re a reliable home base for exploring the area.
+With a dispensary location on Fifth Avenue near the Nigerian Independence Day Parade, we’re a reliable home base for exploring the area.
 Ask our knowledgeable, friendly budtenders what they might recommend ahead of your parade, then head on out and see all the unforgettable sights.